Class AA (Part 20): Adding New Homes Above Detached Commercial and Mixed-Use Buildings

 Which Buildings Qualify?

-The existing building must, on 5 March 2018, have been in use for one or more of the following purposes (which should be read by reference to the pre-2020 Use Classes Order):
+The building must have been constructed between 1st July 1948 and 5th March 2018 only.
+It must ahve been in use for one or more of the following purposes (which should be read by reference to the pre-2020 Use Classes Order):

 Height of existing building